Last Updated on

 - Pre-heat a pan.

-- Add Oats, salt, honey and baking powder and blend.
-Then add egg, vanilla, lemon zest, milk, melted butter or extra virgin olive oil to the mixture and again blend for 30 seconds.
+- Add the oats, salt, honey and baking powder in a bowl and mix well.
+Then add the egg, vanilla, lemon zest, milk, melted butter or extra virgin olive oil to the mixture and blend it to make the pancake batter.

 - Allow the batter to sit for 10 minutes.